Cricket Association of Nepal

 Cricket Association of Nepal (CAN) is the official governing body of cricket in Nepal.
-It was suspended from 2016 to 13 October 2019 due to governmental interference.
-The ICC welcomed the elections of the board held in September 2019 and formally reinstated the board on a conditional basis on 14 October.
-Its headquarters is in Kathmandu, Nepal.
-Cricket Association of Nepal is Nepal's representative at the International Cricket Council (ICC) and remains an associate member, having been a member since 1988 AD (2045 BS).
+Its headquarters are situated in Mulpani, Kathmandu.
+It is Nepal's representative at the International Cricket Council and has been an associate member since 1996 AD (2053 BS).
 It is also a member of the Asian Cricket Council (ACC).

 The board was dissolved by the government of Nepal in November 2014 on the grounds of incompetence and a three-member ad hoc committee was established with a new president designated by the government itself.

-In April 2016, CAN was suspended by the ICC, on the grounds of government interference in its operations.
-The suspension did not affect the ability of Nepal's national teams to participate in ICC tournaments.
-In October 2019, the ICC lifted its suspension on the Cricket Association of Nepal.
+In April 2016, CAN was suspended by the International Cricket Council (ICC), on the grounds of government interference in its operations.
+However the suspension did not prevent Nepal's national teams from participating in ICC tournaments.

-Domestic cricket

-Domestic competitions

-The CAN organizes the following domestic cricket competitions: